 Michelle Dominique Burk

 Rohan Chhetri (PhD, Poetry) is a Nepali-Indian poet.
 He received his MFA from Syracuse University.
-His book, Slow Startle (Emerg- ing Poets Prize 2015) was published by The (Great) Indian Poetry Collective.
+His book, Slow Startle (Emerging Poets Prize 2015) was published by The (Great) Indian Poetry Collective.
 His chapbook, Jurassic Desire (Per Diem Poetry Prize 2017) is slated to be published later this year.
-His poems have appeared in Prelude, Wildness, Rattle, Vinyl, EVENT and Literary Hub.
-A former editor at Hachette Book Publishing in New Delhi, he was a 2016 Norman Mailer Poetry Fellow and won the Joyce Carol Oates Award and The Leonard Brown Prize in Poetry.
+His poems have appeared in Prelude, Wild- ness, Rattle, Vinyl, EVENT, Literary Hub. and was recently translated into French for Europe Revue.
+A former editor of fiction and poetry at the Indian arm of Hachette Book Publishing in New Delhi, he was a 2016 Norman Mailer Poetry Fellow and recently won the Joyce Carol Oates Award and The Leonard Brown Prize in Poetry.

 Brittny Ray Crowell

 Brittny Ray Crowell (PhD, Poetry) a native of Texarkana, TX, received her BA in English from Spelman College followed by an MA in English from Texas A&M-Texarkana.
 Her work focuses on the hidden mythologies, dreams, traumas, and sensualities of the black contemporary south.
 In addition to poetry and creative writing, her interests also include studying the intersections between religion and hip hop.